ErfanMo77/Syndra/README.md

 # Syndra Engine
-Syndra is an early-stage 3D real-time rendering engine being developed for windows platform. tutorials.
+Syndra is an early-stage 3D real-time rendering engine being developed for windows platform.

 ## Motivation
 Syndra is my university final year project and I wanted to study how to build 3d game engines.